tocuto/tfmplugins/README.md

 # Transformice Plugins
 This project allows you to easily analyze and add plugins to Transformice.
-It scans your network activity that is going to transformice servers and gives that information to the plugins you add.
+It scans your network activity that is going to transformice servers and gives that information to the plugins you add.<br/><br/>

+Special thanks to @antiafk for the idea and @Athesdrake for some code ([watchdog.py](tfmplugins/utils/watchdog.py), [eventbased.py](tfmplugins/utils/eventbased.py), [packet.py](tfmplugins/tfm/packet.py))

 ## How does it work?
 As it's been pointed out, what this does is it uses a driver to scan internet packets sent to transformice servers.
 This driver is meant to be easily replaceable to make the project work in more platforms.<br/>